guerrillacontra/Unity-Message-Hub/README.md

 ```
 hub.Connect<string>(UiMessage.ButtonPressed, SayTheMessage);
 ```
-And this is what the delegate looks like:
+You may notice that Connect<string> is generic.

+This type is used to tell MessageHub what type of content your message will be attaching.

+The handler will look like:
 ```
 private void SayTheMessage(string content)
 {